moorepants/moorepants.info/content/pages/about.rst

 Arrow were black vinyl and would get super hot in the summer time, as would the engine.
 But that sure was a fun little hatchback car.
-I painted a giant Autobots_ symbol on the hood and hooked up some ear deafening speakers to pump out the glory of the punk rock music that I'd recently discovered.
+I painted a giant Autobots_ symbol on the hood and hooked up some ear deafening speakers to pump out the glory of the punk rock music that I'd discovered.
 It became a portable stereo system for the skateparks and skate spots around southern Piedmont Virginia and northern North Carolina.
 I used to ride with my grandpa, Pop, in that car when I was young.
 After we were seated, he'd always turn to me, pat me on the left leg, and give my leg a mighty squeeze with a big grin on his face.
 He didn't say much, the stroke and all, but even though that squeeze hurt like the dickens, I'd smile back and expect one every time I got in that car.
 Too bad he didn't make it till I was sixteen and would have been in the driver's seat, where I could repay the love.

 .. _Autobots: http://en.wikipedia.org/wiki/Autobot